-The comprehensive needs assessment process was completed during May 2021 through the campus teams and the campus instructional leadership team.
+The comprehensive needs assessment process was completed during May 2022 through the campus teams and the campus instructional leadership team.
 The following was acknowledged and determined:

-- Sixth-grade mastery of the Math TEKS, although on par with other junior highs in the district, is lower when compared to the 7th and 8th-grade STAAR scores. - Student Product and Student Academic Talk have identified weaknesses across the campus. - Content and language objectives are posted for students to view but not always verbally communicated.
-There is no school improvement monitoring calendar currently in place.
-Teachers are expected to use QUICKWrites and Marking the Text in their classrooms. - During PLCs, some teams are effectively using data for instructional planning, but not all.
+- Collaboration is the focus to implement for student engagement - Student Product and Student Academic Talk have identified weaknesses across the campus. - Success Criteria, Learning objectives and Essential Questions reposted for students to view but not always verbally communicated.
+Teachers are expected to implement "Writing to Learn" within the instruction. - During PLCs, some teams are effectively using data for instructional planning, but not all.